Balduin Dahl

-Christian Florus Balduin Dahl (October 6, 1834 – June 3, 1891) was a Danish composer and conductor.
+Christian Florus Balduin Dahl (6 October 1834 – 3 June 1891) was a Danish composer and conductor.
 He spent a portion of his career with Den Kongelige Livgarde.
 He was the son of a musician at Tivoli Gardens.
+After the death of Hans Christian Lumbye, Dahl took over as the conductor of the daily concerts given at Tivoli Gardens.
+Dahl was considered one of the "great features" of Tivoli when he led the orchestra; his baton was presented to the orchestra by Danish-American musical director Victor Bancke on a visit to Copenhagen.